hhsieh2416/Coursera_Data_Science_Projects/README.md

-Coursera course projects from Data Science: Statistics and Machine Learning Specialization by Johns Hopkins University
+Data Science: Statistics and Machine Learning Specialization course projects by Johns Hopkins University

 # [Statistical Inference Project 1](https://rpubs.com/hhsieh2416/638184)
 - Investigate the exponential distribution in R and compare it with the Central Limit Theorem